 |Score Reporting||Scores will be reported on a shared common score scale with the SAT: The scale ranges for the PSAT/NMSQT and PSAT 10 scores are 320–1520 for the total score, 160–760 for each of two section scores, and 8–38 for test scores.|

 |Subscore Reporting||Subscores for every test, providing added insight for students, parents, educators, and counselors|

 If I currently receive testing accommodations at BHS, would I be able to use those on the PSAT?

-- If you already have approved accommodations (used on AP, SAT or PSAT exams last school year), you will be able to use them on this exam BUT you must register for the exam no later than September 10th, 2018.
-College Board will not allow us to order exams with accommodations after this date.
+- If you already have approved accommodations (used on AP, SAT or PSAT exams last school year), you will be able to use them on this exam.
+You must register for the exam by September 10th to get your approved accommodations.